 I found a supplier that would work with me on price and a sales rep that knew a lot about the process of screen printing.
 He was able to give me some guidance on the process I should be following, and provide me with the right materials and supplies.
 I was still buying things at retail pricing from a distributor, but I did get a little bit better price, and I started purchasing in bulk.
 Eventually, we ended up hiring that sales rep and asking him to help us develop manufacturing relationships where we could buy at wholesale pricing.
 As our business grew, we began to notice things that we could make ourselves for a lot less.
 We started making our squeegees, scoop coaters, light stands, exposure units, and even tried our hand at making screens.

-We eventually bought a screen manufacturer that became Nortech Graphics, an offshoot of Ryonet.
+We eventually bought a screen manufacturer that became Nortech Graphics.
 We later purchased Riley Hopkins and started making equipment.
 Now we even make Green Galaxy Ink and some of our chemicals.
 We are just about as vertically integrated as any company out there, but it wasn’t always like that.
 To this day we hold valuable relationships with other manufacturers that allow us to benefit from their ability to produce a better quality item more efficiently than we can do ourselves.
 In the US and Canada, for example, we hold an exclusive relationship with ROQ equipment.

 Along the way, our most important consideration when purchasing materials, supplies, and equipment has always been buying the best quality products, at the most affordable price.
 Quality should always come first when making your buying decisions.
 If you can negotiate,or partner, to buy quality in volume, even better.

 Types of Purchases